ww0529/transunet/README.md

   --device auto
 ```

-The following figures are the high-resolution validation snapshots produced by the scripted validation workflow.
+The following figures are the Test image produced by the scripted validation workflow.
 These images are already included in the repository for direct inspection.

 <p align="center">
   <img src="test_code/Synthetic%20example%20one-prism%20model.png" width="32%" alt="test.">